 must contain information on how the AI system can be used and what limitations or recommendations apply.

+Objectives of the work to be executed

+Identify the work to be performed and the results to be achieved, the time scale.
+Details will be provided in Part II.

-While already addressing some aspects regarding bullets 1. and 2.
-From above by ETSI TR 103901 and ETSI TS 6756, ETSI MTS proposes to also address bullet 3. by providing a systematic outline on
+While ETSI already addresses some aspects regarding bullets 1. and 2. from the rational above by ETSI TR 103901 and ETSI TS 6756, this proposal extends the current efforts to also address bullet 3. by providing a systematic outline on

 documentation requirements associated with the European AI Act and associated standardization activities,

 an overview on existing documentation approaches established in the industry, as well as

 recommendations for a harmonized documentation scheme considering regulatory requirements, different stakeholder profiles and industry best practices.

-The outcomes of this TTF is meant to underline the need for a harmonized documentation approach and as such addresses one of the most important aspects of European AI regulation, connects to the current AI related work at ETSI MTS and represents a distinct and relevant contribution of ETSI in the context of European AI standardization.
+The outcomes of this proposal is meant to underline the need for a harmonized documentation approach and as such addresses one of the most important aspects of European AI regulation, connects to the current AI related work at ETSI MTS and represents a distinct and relevant contribution of ETSI in the context of European AI standardization.

-Objectives of the work to be executed

-Identify the work to be performed and the results to be achieved, the time scale.
-Details will be provided in Part II.

 Even though there is a number of documentation approaches established in the industry, e.g. ModelCards [2] for models, DataSheets [3] for data sets, FactSheets [4] to account for transparency and accountability (see [5] for an overview), at this time there is no documentation approach or standard that directly addresses the requirements and obligations of the European AI regulation.
 However, some existing guidelines and frameworks, such as the AI Ethics Guidelines [6] developed by the High-Level Expert Group on AI and the OECD AI Principles [7], provide some guidance on more precise documentation requirements for AI systems.